Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 Click ``||Variables:Variables||`` drag and drop ``||Variables:IsDrivingEnabled||`` block block to replace ``||logic:true||`` condition of ``||logic:if true then||`` block inside ``||basic:forever||`` loop.

+~hint What did that do?
+- We are replacing part of the true condition of the If then with our variable
+- This way the conditional will check if you are driving or not hint~

 ```blocks
 fwdMotors.setupDriving(